folkehelseinstituttet/Fhi.Statistikk.OpenAPI/README.md

 FHI Statistikk Open API offer endpoints to get data for sources which have published their data using FHI Statistikk.
 Example sources ...

 ## Swagger
 The API is documented in [Swagger](https://statistikk-data.fhi.no/swagger/index.html?urls.primaryName=Allvis%20Open%20API).
-This page can also be used to pull data from the API.
+This page can also be used to pull data from the API, but note that the Swagger interface have limitations when handling large data sets as response objects.

 ## Endpoints
 ### Get sources